Ibanez Logo

 Ibanez Logo History

 When the guitars were produced at the Teisco factory, they were adorned with the Ibanez metal label.
-In 1970, Hoshino Gakki transferred production to the FujiGen Gakki factory and changed the logo application technology: they began to print it using the decal method.
+In 1970, Hoshino Gakki transferred production to the FujiGen Gakki factory and changed the logo application method, beginning to print it using the decal method.

-The first emblem shows the name of the company in a handwritten script.
+The first emblem features the company name in a handwritten script.
 Simple black letters are neatly drawn against a white background.
 “I” and “z” have original elongated tails.
 This version was only used in the 1970s, but it is recognized as a timeless classic.

 In 1996, the manufacturer introduced the prestigious series of electric guitars.
 They have the word “Prestige” written on the front of the neck.
 It sits directly above the classic label, at a slight angle.
 The font imitates calligraphic handwriting.
 The letters are subtle and not at all like those used in the 1970s.

-Finding and providing the user with a detailed history of this brand is difficult, and there is not much information for that, but below, we have tried to provide a brief history of the logos.
+Finding and providing the user with a detailed history of this brand is difficult, as little information is available.
+Still, below, we have provided a brief history of the logos.

 What is Ibanez?

-Ibanez is a Japanese music company that was the first to launch the production of eight-string and seven-string guitars with wide distribution in Europe and the United States.
-It has existed since 1957, still being owned by Hoshino Gakki and becoming the third-largest guitar brand in the world.
+Ibanez is a Japanese music company that was the first to produce eight-string and seven-string guitars, with wide distribution in Europe and the United States.
+It has existed since 1957, remains owned by Hoshino Gakki, and is now the third-largest guitar brand in the world.
 Its headquarters is located in Nagoya, Aichi Prefecture.

 1961 – 1962